Sean Murphy Player Props: Braves vs. Mets

 Sean Murphy At The Plate

-- Murphy leads Atlanta with 20 hits, batting .263 this season with 13 extra-base hits.
+- Murphy has 20 hits, which leads Atlanta hitters this season, while batting .256 with 13 extra-base hits.

-- Among qualifying hitters in MLB play, his batting average ranks 69th, his on-base percentage ranks 17th, and he is seventh in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 83rd, his on-base percentage ranks 15th, and he is 11th in the league in slugging.

-- Murphy has driven home a run in nine games this year (40.9%), including more than one RBI in 13.6% of his games and producing three or more of his team's runs on three occasions..
+- In nine games this season (39.1%), Murphy has picked up an RBI, and in three of those games (13.0%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

-- In 50.0% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (18.2%).
+- In 47.8% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (17.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.